2020 Camp Taji attacks

 The 2020 Camp Taji attacks were rocket attacks that took place on 11 March and 14 March 2020, targeting Camp Taji, north of Baghdad, in Baghdad Governorate, which hosts Coalition and United States Forces in Iraq (Combined Joint Task Force – Operation Inherent Resolve).
+Three coalition soldiers were killed with 18 coalition soldiers being wounded.

 Attacks

-On 11 March 2020, 29 rockets landed on Camp Taji, killing two Americans and one British soldier from the Royal Army Medical Corps who was attached to the Irish Guards.
+On 11 March 2020, 29 rockets impacted Camp Taji, killing two Americans, and one British soldier from the Royal Army Medical Corps who was attached to the Irish Guards.
 The attack left 14 other US soldiers, contractors and coalition personnel wounded, five of them critically.
 One of the coalition wounded was identified as a Polish soldier.

 On 14 March 2020, before 11:00 AM, another rocket attack took place at Camp Taji; over 25 107mm Type 63 Chinese rockets struck the coalition compound and the Iraqi Air defenses facilities, and three other coalition soldiers and two Iraqi soldiers.
 Iraqi forces subsequently found seven multiple rocket launchers with 24 unlaunched rockets.

 U.S. response

-On 11 March, three warplanes targeted the area near the Syrian town of Al-Bukamal and Iraq's Al-Anbar province, which resulted in only material damage, with no casualties.
+On 11 March, three warplanes targeted the area near the Syrian town of Al-Bukamal and Iraq's Al-Anbar province.
+The US Department of Defense reported that 4 weapons depots, a propellant production plant, and a ballistic missile depot were targeted.

 On 13 March after midnight, the U.S. launched air raids against Kata'ib Hezbollah facilities in Karbala, and other militia groups under the Popular Mobilization Forces (PMF) in Babylon.
 The raids killed three Iraqi soldiers, two policemen and one civilian.
 11 Iraqi soldiers were wounded as well as five PMF fighters.